 Banchory is 18 miles west of Aberdeen.
 It stands just to the north of the River Dee and is the largest settlement on this tour, offering a wide range of facilities for visitors.
 You should leave it heading west on the A93.
 The first village en route is the highly attractive Kincardine O'Neill.
 This also stands on the north bank of the River Dee and for centuries overlooked one of the most important fords across it.
 Further to the west you pass through Aboyne.
 By comparison this was a late starter and has grown since the building of a bridge across the Dee in 1828.
 This bridge is of interest to the modern traveller because it gives access to the B976, which runs along the south side of the River Dee and provides an excellent and much quieter alternative to the A93 all the way to Ballater.

 Assuming you stay on the A93, you pass a very active gliding club a couple of miles beyond Aboyne and then, two miles short of Ballater, the fascinating ruin of Tullich Kirk.
 Ballater lays claim to being the capital of Royal Deeside, and is an exceptionally attractive place.
-Glenmuick Parish Church stands in the centre and, like the nearby Old Royal Station, is well worth a visit.
+Glenmuick Parish Church stands in the centre and is well worth a visit.